nuxt-alt/websocket/README.md

 ## Known Issues

 - Polling will not work with the module (sometimes, its really finicky in nitro).
 By default all socket.io instances in nitro uses websockets without polling. if you'd like to take a crack at handling this yourself you can disable the handler of your socket.io instance.
 This will disable the event handler for the websockt path and if there's no handler it will lead to 404s (doesn't happen all the time but it happens enough times to have it disabled).
 You can also disable it if you end up wanting to use the proxy module to handle proxying the request.

+- Socket event functions dont use nitro runtime config in dev mode and the nitro runtime hooks for accessing the `$io` instance in nitro.
+This is a limitation of nitro being inaccessible to the nuxt instance and vice versa.
+You can still utilize the socket event functions.